keithws/contentful-webhook-tunnel/README.md

 server.listen();
 ```

-To register the webhooks via the Contentful Content Managment API requires an access token.
+To register the webhooks via the Contentful Content Management API requires an access token.
 Vist the [Contentful Developer Center][3] to acquire an access token for a local script.
 Then, save that token to an environment variable named `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN`.

 Ngrok defaults to using tunnel servers in the US.
 To use a tunnel server outside the US then set the `NGORK_REGION` environment variable to another region.
 See the [ngrok documentation][4] for the list of supported regions.